Top Film Schools

 The best way to get into the film industry is to skip any “top film schools” and start getting on film sets.
 Now.
 That’s how James Cameron, Tarantino, Robert Rodriguez, Spielberg, Alfred Hitchcock, and thousands of other filmmakers did it… you can’t even name me 20 film school grads who have that much notoriety.

-But there’s absolutely no excuse why these top film schools are charging $40,000 a year to attend except for the fact that people are willing to pay it.
+There’s absolutely no excuse why these top film schools are charging $40,000 a year to attend except for the fact that people are willing to pay it.
 NYU and USC are laughable.
 I know, sounds hard to believe.
 But basically, getting a Bachelor’s Degree in film is worthless.
 People in the business do not look upon you with respect for your degree; that degree means you wasted 2 years studying more history, statistics, and other nonsense classes rather than getting on a film set.

 A BA is a good idea if you want to be an agent (like “Lloyd” in “Entourage”), but that’s all.